johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/EnforceLocalAnchorConstraintsEnabled.md

 # EnforceLocalAnchorConstraintsEnabled

 ## Determines whether the built-in certificate verifier will enforce constraints encoded into trust anchors loaded from the platform trust store (obsolete)
-> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 127.
+> OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 127.

 ## Supported versions